akruszewski/gibl/manuscript/chapter4.md

 In this section we will create the final executable, and then use it to test our blockchain implementation with p2p, and also test smart contracts.

 ## Summary

+We added two new important features to our blockchain implementation: smart contracts and peer-to-peer support.
+This concludes our blockchain implementation.
+The next steps (to create a real-world blockchain) would be to harden the security, tweak the communication logic and blockchain effort algorithms, etc.

+[^ch4n1]: More precisely, a set, since we will use operations such as subtract.